-A. Paper copies of the Course Schedule are available at each campus; or you may access the schedule online at www.asun.edu.

-- B. First-time students are required to be Advised before they are able to enroll in courses.
+- A. Paper copies of the Course Schedule are available at each campus; or you may access the schedule online at www.asun.edu. - B. First-time students are required to be advised before they are able to enroll in courses.
 After you meet with your advisor, you may log in to the My ASUN Portal to enroll in your classes.
-Portal instructions may be found in the E-mail Activation and Logging into the Portal section. - C. To enroll in courses, go to www.asun.edu.
-Login to the My ASUN Portal and click on the Academics Tab. --> Campus Connect Student Links--> Add/Drop Courses.